Latest List of Famous Failed Australian Startups and Businesses 2022

 Where it went wrong?

-Onepagetrip’s portfolio of itineraries was increasing, and they did a lot of social campaigns, build social communities, but nothing seemed to work.
+Onepagetrip’s portfolio of itineraries was increasing, and they did a lot of social campaigns, and build social communities, but nothing seemed to work.
 People didn’t have enough reasons to spend their time sharing their trip with others, and they didn’t have money to pay for the shared service.

 They did a fair bit of Google AdWords and social campaigns to draw traffic to their site.